Craig Jennings Lavoie

 Mr. Lavoie’s other significant representations include:

-• Lead counsel for Berkshire Hathaway in a billion-dollar dispute with Pilot Corporation regarding the Pilot Flying J truck stop chain.
-Two days before trial was set to begin in Delaware Chancery Court, the parties reached a settlement under which Berkshire acquired 100% of the company.
+• Berkshire Hathaway: Lead counsel in a billion-dollar dispute with Pilot Corporation over the Pilot Flying J truck stop chain.
+Just two days before trial in Delaware Chancery Court, the parties reached a settlement under which Berkshire acquired 100% ownership of the company.

-• The LA Clippers in litigation against the former owner of the Forum concert venue, Madison Square Garden Company, which challenged development of the Clippers’ new basketball arena in Inglewood, California.
-Shortly after MTO moved for summary judgment in MSG’s primary lawsuit, the parties reached a settlement to eliminate MSG’s opposition to the arena, which is now on track for completion in 2024.
+• LA Clippers: Represented the Clippers in litigation against Madison Square Garden Company, which sought to block development of the team’s new arena in Inglewood, California.
+Shortly after MTO moved for summary judgment, the parties reached a settlement ending MSG’s opposition, clearing the way for the arena to open on schedule in 2024.

-• Lead counsel for BlackSand Capital LLC, owner of the Waikiki Galleria Tower in Honolulu, Hawai’i, in a suit against Galleria Tower’s primary tenant, DFS Group.
-Eight months after BlackSand filed suit, the parties reached a $150 million agreement to resolve the dispute.
+• BlackSand Capital: Lead counsel for BlackSand Capital LLC, owner of the Waikiki Galleria Tower in Honolulu, in filing suit against its primary tenant, DFS Group.
+Eight months after suit was filed, the parties reached a $150 million agreement to resolve the dispute.

-Before joining MTO, Mr. Lavoie clerked for the Honorable Michelle Friedland of the U.S. Court of Appeals for the Ninth Circuit.
-Mr. Lavoie received his J.D. from Stanford Law School, where he and a teammate won the school’s annual moot court competition and he received an individual honor for presenting the best oral argument in the final round.
-Mr. Lavoie also received the Judge Thelton E. Henderson Prize in recognition of his outstanding work in Stanford’s Supreme Court Litigation Clinic.
+Before joining MTO, Mr. Lavoie served as a law clerk for the Honorable Michelle T. Friedland of the U.S. Court of Appeals for the Ninth Circuit.
+He earned his J.D. from Stanford Law School, where he and his teammate won the school’s annual moot court competition, and he was recognized for presenting the best oral argument in the final round.
+He also received the Judge Thelton E. Henderson Prize for outstanding performance in Stanford’s Supreme Court Litigation Clinic.